DRAGO Centro

 First-Timer Orientation

 The Downtown LA location on Flower Street puts DRAGO Centro in the heart of the Financial District, which means the lunch service runs Monday through Friday from 11:30 am to 10 pm, with Saturday dinner from 5 pm and Sunday closed.
-For a first visit, lunch is particularly practical: the room is active with a regular professional clientele, the pacing suits a 90-minute window, and the weekday lunch trade means you get a kitchen operating in its most practiced rhythm.
+For a first visit, lunch is particularly practical: the room is active with a regular professional clientele, the pacing suits a 90-minute window, the weekday lunch trade means you get a kitchen operating in its most practiced rhythm.
 If you are coming for dinner, Thursday or Friday evenings catch the room at its most social without the weekend booking pressure that hits harder at higher-profile venues across the city.
-The OAD Casual ranking confirms this is not a fine-dining occasion restaurant , it is a well-executed, mature Italian restaurant that functions for both business and personal dining.
+The OAD Casual ranking confirms this is not a fine-dining occasion restaurant, it is a well-executed, mature Italian restaurant that functions for both business and personal dining.
 That positioning is not a limitation; it is the point.
 For celebratory Italian dining with white-tablecloth presentation, Antico Nuovo or Bestia may be closer to what you need.
 For consistent, technically grounded Italian cooking in Downtown without the booking anxiety, DRAGO Centro is the call.

 Ratings & Recognition

-- Opinionated About Dining , Casual North America: #407 (2025), #276 (2024), Highly Recommended (2023)
+- Opinionated About Dining, Casual North America: #407 (2025), #276 (2024), Highly Recommended (2023)

 Practical Details

-Reservations: Easy to book , check availability a few days to one week ahead for most weekday slots; Friday dinner and Saturday evening book faster, so aim for 10–14 days out for those.
+Reservations: Easy to book, check availability a few days to one week ahead for most weekday slots; Friday dinner and Saturday evening book faster, so aim for 10–14 days out for those.
 Hours: Monday–Friday 11:30 am–10 pm; Saturday 5–10 pm; Sunday closed.
-Location: 525 Flower St, Los Angeles, CA 90071 , Financial District, walkable from Metro stations and several Downtown hotels.
+Location: 525 Flower St, Los Angeles, CA 90071, Financial District, walkable from Metro stations and several Downtown hotels.
 Dress: Smart casual is appropriate; business attire is common at lunch.
-Budget: Price range data is not confirmed in our record , expect a mid-to-upper casual range consistent with a Downtown professional-dining venue; comparable kitchens at this OAD tier in Los Angeles typically run $50–$90 per head at dinner before wine.
+Budget: Price range data is not confirmed in our record, expect a mid-to-upper casual range consistent with a Downtown professional-dining venue; comparable kitchens at this OAD tier in Los Angeles typically run $50–$90 per head at dinner before wine.

 How It Compares

-Pearl Picks , Italian in Los Angeles
+Pearl Picks, Italian in Los Angeles

-- Osteria Mozza , For the full production Italian experience in LA
+- Osteria Mozza, For the full production Italian experience in LA

-- Angelini Osteria , For neighbourhood warmth and Roman-influenced cooking
+- Angelini Osteria, For neighbourhood warmth and Roman-influenced cooking

-- Antico Nuovo , For a more occasion-forward Italian meal
+- Antico Nuovo, For a more occasion-forward Italian meal

-- Bestia , For creative Italian with a buzzy Arts District crowd
+- Bestia, For creative Italian with a buzzy Arts District crowd

-- Bianca , For casual Italian without the Downtown corporate register
+- Bianca, For casual Italian without the Downtown corporate register

 Explore More in Los Angeles